-2 points 1 point 0 points Materials incorporate the practice and nearly all grade-band elements across the series.
-AND Materials provide repeated opportunities for students to use the practice across various contexts throughout the band.
+2 points 1 point 0 points

+Materials incorporate the practice and all grade-band elements across the series.

+Materials provide repeated opportunities for students to use the practice across various contexts throughout the band.
 Materials incorporate the practice and nearly all the associated grade-band elements across the series.

-OR Materials provide repeated opportunities for students to use the practice across various contexts throughout the band.
+Materials provide repeated opportunities for students to use the practice across various contexts throughout the band.
 Materials do not incorporate the practice of Asking Questions and Defining Problems across the series.

-OR Materials include numerous elements of the practice below the grade band without connecting to the grade-band elements of this SEP.
-OR Materials exclude multiple grade-band elements of the practice.
+Materials include numerous elements of the practice below the grade band without connecting to the grade-band elements of this SEP.